 2) In case of Loss from F&O Trading

-In case of Loss from derivative trading, since profit (Loss in this case) is less than 8% of the turnover, therefore Tax Audit will be applicable u/s 44AB read with section 44AD.
+In case of Loss from derivative trading, since profit (Loss in this case) is less than 8% (6%, if all trades are digital) of the turnover, therefore Tax Audit will be applicable u/s 44AB read with section 44AD.

 Determination of turnover in case of F&O is one of the important factors for every individual for the income tax purpose.
 Turnover must be firstly calculated, in the manner explained below:

 Here, it makes no difference, whether the difference is positive or negative.
 All the differences, whether positive or negative are aggregated and the turnover is calculated.

 Expenses such as postage, conveyance and telephone, incurred for carrying on the business can be claimed as business expenses.
 You can also claim depreciation on assets used for the business or profession.

 Since income from F&O Trading is considered as normal business income, therefore normal rules for the maintenance of Books of accounts as stated in section 44AA of the Income Tax Act’1961 are applicable.
 These rules can be summarised as follows: